Excellence Award in thermodynamics and transport properties 2023 - Closing date for nominations is extended to 5 February 2023

 What is thermodynamics?

-Why thermodynamics and transport properties matter?
+Why thermodynamics and transport properties matter in process and product design?

 In many industrial applications thermodynamics and transport properties are in key role in steady-state and dynamic simulations for development of new technologies as well as troubleshooting and optimization of existing processes.
 Bad choices in selecting thermodynamic methods or failures in the parametrization of the methods can have for example following consequences: